200percentmicky/chadtube/README.md

 > [!CAUTION]
 > This branch has become rather stale and hasn't been updated since the last release of DisTube v4.
+This branch remains for compatibility reasons.
 Please switch to the `v5` branch for an up to date build.

 <div align="center">
   <p>